sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dawn_command_line/README.md

 Don't worry though, with a bit of practice you'll be flying around like a pro!

-Although they technically mean slightly different things, the following terms are synonyous with the Terminal Environment
+Although they technically mean slightly different things, the following terms are synonymous with the Terminal Environment

   *  Shell
   *  bash ('Bourne-Again shell', although I've haven't heard that used recently)